Skip to main content

 Two of these channels are unique to bilevel devices: I:E ratio and inspiratory time.
 Standard CPAP machines do not record them because single-pressure therapy does not have the same inhalation and exhalation dynamics that bilevel does.

 Inspiratory time is the raw duration in seconds that each inhalation lasts.
-Most adults have an inspiratory time between 0.8 and 1.2 seconds during sleep.
-Shorter inspiratory times can indicate rapid shallow breathing; longer times may indicate the machine's trigger sensitivity needs adjustment.
+Watch your own trend rather than a fixed target: a clear shift toward shorter inspiratory times, especially alongside a rising respiratory rate, can indicate rapid shallow breathing, while a shift toward longer times may indicate the machine's trigger sensitivity needs adjustment.

 How to Read Your AirCurve 10 Data